Skip to content

 The library provides 2 different runtime implementations.
 One for Fragment based apps and one for pure Compose apps.
 If an app uses Compose but the composables are hosted inside fragments it falls into the Fragment category.

 The @NavDestination annotation is added to the top level composable of a screen.
 This function can have 2 parameters: the state that should be rendered and a lambda that allows the composable to send actions for user interactions.
-Adding the annotation will then generate another Composable function called KhonshuExampleUi, a Dagger component and a NavDestination that uses the given route and the generated composable.
+Adding the annotation will then generate another Composable function called KhonshuExampleUi, a Metro graph and a NavDestination that uses the given route and the generated composable.

 @NavDestination(